kaykanloo/msc-project/README.md

 To evaluate the results: python run.py evaluation ConfigFileName

-You can find the list of experiments under ./Code/Experiments/ConfigFiles/ directory.
+You can find the list of experiments in ./Code/Experiments/ConfigFiles/ directory.

+The results are stored in ./Code/Experiments/Outputs/ directory.